YantianZha/Affordance-Aware-Imitation-Learning/README.md

 1. Where is the implementation of coupled triplet loss?

    Please check [this line](https://github.com/YantianZha/Affordance-Aware-Imitation-Learning/blob/b2a48077970f75bfbab98d31d10afd425a962581/trainGrasp_full.py#L322).

 2. What are the mugs used and how they are different from each other?

    Please check [this line](https://github.com/YantianZha/Affordance-Aware-Imitation-Learning/blob/b650ae568355be59515f3a1555faba9e586f0098/trainGrasp_full.py#L194), which lists three sets of mug model indices that we used for the three affordance categories: body-graspable, handle-left-right-sides-graspable, and handle-front-back-sides-graspable.
 Note that we consider a challenging case that the three sets of mug indices can be overlapping.

-3. Why the visualization images in trajectory folders are different in brightnesses?
+3. Why the visualization images of observations in demonstration trajectory folders sometimes are different in brightnesses?

+   We added a grayscale normalization at the part of codes for visualizing recorded demonstrations during the procedure of collecting those trajectories.
+Since we only changed the visualization part, the trajectory data is ok to use.

 ### Acknowledgement
-The code is based on [this repo](https://github.com/irom-lab/PAC-Imitation).
+The first author sincerely appreciates the permission of using some codes from [this repo](https://github.com/irom-lab/PAC-Imitation).